England Football Online

 team changes: English McConnell (The Wednesday FC, England) was in the original line-up as centre-half, but he was injured in a cup replay match against Portsmouth on the previous Thursday.
 Johnny Darling was his replacement and was swapped places with Val Harris at right-half.

-records: At just 19 years and 142 days old, Billy Lacey was the youngest "Southern"-born player to appear for Ireland.
+At just 19 years and 142 days old, Billy Lacey is the youngest "Southern"-born player to appear for Ireland.

 2-3-5 Scott -